vaibhavkantmishra/Project_2/README.md

        3. How many twitter account uses the hashtag Tokyo2020 Olympic.

-       4. How many verified users on twitter(blue tick).
+       4. How many verified users on twitter.
                   Use any particular hashtag.
                   example:(hashtag:-"#Olympic",Date_since:-2021-08-07)